George Kurian Chief Executive Officer and President

 Ron Pasek is the executive vice president and chief financial officer at NetApp.
 With more than 30 years of experience in financial management, Ron joined NetApp in April 2016 to oversee the company’s finance, customer leasing, workplace resources, internal audit, and IT functions.

-Before joining NetApp, Ron served as CFO at Altera, where he delivered significant value, helping to increase the share price by 145% in 6 years.
+Before joining NetApp, Ron served as CFO at Altera, where he delivered significant value, helping to increase the share price by 145 percent in six years.
 He also championed an enterprise-wide business process improvement culture, which dramatically improved efficiency and productivity.

 Ron began his career at ROLM Corporation, where he worked in accounting and financial planning.
 In 1990, he began a nearly 20-year career with Sun Microsystems, where he served in roles such as vice president, Finance, Global Sales and Service, and vice president and treasurer.
 Ron helped develop the finance function that supported the company’s growth from revenues of $2 billion to $14 billion.